cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/create_system.md

 ### Example Summary

-In this example, you created a Vivado design with an MPSoC processing system and configured it for the ZCU111 board.
+In this example, you created a Vivado design with an MPSoC processing system and configured it for the ZCU board.
 You exported the hardware XSA file for future software development example projects.

 In the [next chapter](build_software.md), you will learn how to develop software based on the hardware created in this example.